 Scenic Li River and karst mountains in Guilin

 The No.1 attraction in China is also one of the most popular places to capture great shots.
-The Great Wall has several locations such as Badaling, Mutianyu, Simatai and all of them can be easily reached from Beijing.
-Badaling is the most visited section with guardrails, gift shops and loads of tourists.
+The Great Wall has several locations such as Badaling, Mutianyu, and Simatai, and all of them can be easily reached from Beijing.
+Badaling is the most visited section with guardrails, gift shops, and loads of tourists.
 It is not ideal if your purpose is to photograph the wall in a natural state.
 Mutianyu is further but worth the extra miles as it is quieter and has lush scenery and Ming-era guard towers.
-Simatai is perfect if you want to take more pristine, remote style of photos though it requires steeper climbs.
+Simatai is perfect if you want to take more pristine, remote-style photos though it requires steeper climbs.

 Arrive in the early morning or late afternoon to beat the crowds and get good light for great pictures.

-Avoid visiting on weekends or on major Chinese holidays.
+Avoid visiting on weekends or major Chinese holidays.

 Mutianyu Great Wall in fall

 Located in southern Anhui province in eastern China, Yellow Mountain or Mt.
-Huangshan is a UNESCO protected site believed to be "the loveliest mountains of China".
-The mountain is famed for its splendid sunrises & sunsets, oddly shaped pine trees, perpetual mist and peculiar peaks and winter snows that have been frequent subjects of poetry, traditional Chinese paintings, and other artworks.
+Huangshan is a UNESCO-protected site believed to be "the loveliest mountains of China".
+The mountain is famed for its splendid sunrises & sunsets, oddly shaped pine trees, perpetual mist, and peculiar peaks and winter snows that have been frequent subjects of poetry, traditional Chinese paintings, and other artworks.
 The fantastic views on the mountaintop will definitely make your trek worthwhile.
-To shoot the spectacular sunrise and sunset, an overnight stay at the hotel of the mountaintop is highly recommended.
+To shoot the spectacular sunrise and sunset, an overnight stay at the hotel on the mountaintop is highly recommended.